Stanford-iGEM-2026/RADAR-Scout-Kyle/README.md

 **A single-cell RNA target-prioritization platform for RADAR-based, disease-agnostic therapeutics.**

-Stanford iGEM 2026.
 RADAR-Scout ranks RNA transcripts by how reliably they will activate a **RADAR** RNA sensor (ADAR-based) inside pathogenic cells while staying silent in healthy and off-target cells.
 Inputs: a **disease** and a **cell type**.
-Output: a ranked list of candidate targets with a **Gene of interest → Plasmid + Primer** design hand-off.
+Output: a ranked list of candidate targets with a **Gene of interest → Plasmid + Primer**.

-Everything is built on **single-cell / single-nucleus RNA-seq only** — bulk RNA-seq is never used for ranking (it averages over cell composition and cannot tell us whether a transcript clears the sensor's activation threshold *inside a cell*).
+Everything is built on **single-cell / single-nucleus RNA-seq only**.

 ---

 ## The core idea: RACS

-The scientific heart of the project is the **RADAR Activation Compatibility Score (RACS)** — a signal-detection framework that formalizes the trade-off between transcript **abundance** and **specificity**.
+The scientific heart of the project is the **RADAR Activation Compatibility Score (RACS)**, a signal-detection framework that formalizes the trade-off between transcript **abundance** and **specificity**.
 RADAR needs a target to exceed an activation threshold, but the most abundant transcripts are rarely specific and the most specific are often too scarce to fire the sensor.
-RACS derives the optimal balance from the ADAR activation kinetics rather than assuming it.

 > **Full derivation:** [`docs/RACS_framework.md`](docs/RACS_framework.md).
 > Result in one line: *RADAR target selection = maximizing the donor-aware AUC